blulas/bamoe-maven/fact-model-maven-archetype/readme.md

 ## Building the Project

-In order to build the project you must run the following command `mvn clean deploy`, which will build the project and store it in the enterprise artifact repository as well as the local .m2 cache.
+In order to build the project you must run the following command `mvn clean install`, which will build the project and store it in the enterprise artifact repository as well as the local .m2 cache.

 ## Using the Archetype